Robust PAC$^m$: Training Ensemble Models Under Misspecification and Outliers: Conclusion

 From the compression lemma \cite{banerjee2006bayesian}, we have that for any distribution $q(\theta)$ which is absolutely continuous with respect to the prior $p(\theta)$, and for any $\beta<0$, the following holds

 where we have used the simplified notation $\Delta_{m,n}=\Delta_{m,n}(\Theta,\mathcal{D})$, and the equality follows from the basic properties of the KL divergence.

 A direct application of Markov's inequality is then used to bound the last term of (\ref{proof_eq1}) with high probability.
-Namely, with probability greater then $1-\sigma$ with respect to the random drawn of the dataset $\mathcal{D}\sim \tilde{\nu}(x)^{\otimes n}$, the following holds
+Namely, with probability greater then $1-\sigma$ with respect to the random drawn of the data set $\mathcal{D}\sim \tilde{\nu}(x)^{\otimes n}$, the following holds

 or, equivalently,

 Combining (\ref{proof_eq1}) with (\ref{proof_eq2}), the following upper bound on the predictive risk holds with probability $1-\sigma$

 Finally, the result above can be translated to a guarantee with respect to the ID measure $\nu(x)=\frac{\tilde{\nu}(x)}{1-\epsilon}-\frac{\epsilon}{1-\epsilon}\xi(x)$ via the sequence of inequalities